What makes a social enterprise winner? Five top tips on how to win the NatWest SE100 Awards

 Social enterprise leaders who stand out are those that can both inspire us and convince us that they are committed to good governance.

-NB This year's NatWest SE100 Awards closed for applications on 1 May.
-The shortlisted finalists will be announced in June and the winners will be revealed at a special, evening awards event hosted by NatWest in London on 23 June.
-You can find out more about this year's NatWest SE100 here, and explore previous winners in our dedicated NatWest SE100 collection.
+- This year's NatWest SE100 Awards are open for applications until 7 May.
+Find out more about this year's NatWest SE100 here, and read about previous winners in our dedicated NatWest SE100 collection.